simple-starters/generator-k8s-skaffold/README.md

 skaffold run --port-forward
 ```

+Open another terminal window to interract with the application or Kubernetes API server.

-Use `kubectl get all` to verify that the resources created.
+You can use `kubectl get all` to verify that the resources created.

-If you leave out the `--port-forward` option then accessing the application's endpoint varies based on the type of Kubernetes cluster you are using.
+If you leave out the `--port-forward` option then accessing the application's endpoint varies based on the type of Kubernetes cluster and ingress configuration you are using.

 ## Generator